Poisonite/MakeMKV-Auto-Rip/README.md

 1. **"Failed to start application" error**

-   - Check that all paths in `config.yaml` exist and use forward slashes (/) for cross-platform compatibility
+   - Check that all paths in `config.yaml` exist and ALWAYS use forward slashes (/)
-   - Ensure MakeMKV is properly installed
+   - Ensure MakeMKV is properly installed (try running a disc with the GUI to confirm)

 2. **"(Windows) Native optical drive addon failed to load" error**

    - This indicates a corrupted installation or missing native components
    - Try reinstalling the application: `npm install` - or building native addon from scratch `npm run build`
-   - Ensure you're running on a supported Windows version (Windows 10+ officially tested - theoretically compatible back to ~Windows 2000)
+   - Ensure you're running on a supported Windows version (Windows 10/11 officially tested - _theoretically_ compatible back to ~Windows 2000)

 3. **Drive eject/load operations fail**